 5. Currency.
 In order to effect the provisions of this Agreement, any amounts subject hereto may be converted into another currency specified in any of the Underlying Master Agreements at the rate of exchange at which the Party so converting, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted [based on the exchange rate published in the Wall Street Journal for same].

-6. Security Interest and Lien; Letters of Credit.    (a)    Each Enron Party hereby grants to each PG&E Party a continuing security interest in and assigns (notwithstanding any limitation in any of the Underlying Master Agreements) to each PG&E Party (A) all securities, monies, or other property now or hereafter held or carried [in accordance with the Underlying Master Agreements] by any PG&E Party in any accounts of any Enron Party or otherwise held or subject to the control or dominion of any PG&E Party or any agent thereof (including any margin posted) under the Underlying Master Agreements, (B) any rights any Enron Party has in any Obligations of any PG&E Party, and (C) all proceeds of or distributions on any of the foregoing, as security for each PG&E Party's Obligations under the Underlying Master Agreements.
+6. Security Interest and Lien; Letters of Credit.    (a)    Each Enron Party hereby grants to each PG&E Party a continuing security interest in and assigns (notwithstanding any limitation in any of the Underlying Master Agreements) to each PG&E Party as Collateral (as defined below) for the Obligations of the Enron/PG&E Parties (A) all securities, monies, or other property now or hereafter held or carried [in accordance with the Underlying Master Agreements] by any PG&E Party in any accounts of any Enron Party or otherwise held or subject to the control or dominion of any PG&E Party or any agent thereof (including any margin posted) under the Underlying Master Agreements, (B) any rights any Enron Party has in any Obligations of any PG&E Party, and (C) all proceeds of or distributions on any of the foregoing, as security for each PG&E Party's Obligations under the Underlying Master Agreements.
 In furtherance of the foregoing, any Underlying Master Agreements more particularly describing any property that is Collateral (as defined below) is hereby incorporated by reference herein as if fully set forth herein.

 (b)    Each PG&E Party hereby grants to each Enron Party a continuing security interest in and assigns (notwithstanding any limitation in any of the Underlying Master Agreements) to each Enron Party (A) all securities, monies, or other property now or hereafter held or carried [in accordance with the Underlying Master Agreements] by any Enron Party in any accounts of any PG&E Party or otherwise held or subject to the control or dominion of any Enron Party or any agent thereof (including any margin posted) under the Underlying Master Agreements, (B) any rights any PG&E Party has in any Obligations of any Enron Party, and (C) all proceeds of or distributions on any of the foregoing, as security for each PG&E Party's Obligations under the Underlying Master Agreements.
 In furtherance of the foregoing, any Underlying Master Agreements more particularly describing any property that is Collateral (as defined below) is hereby incorporated by reference herein as if fully set forth herein.